-where function is the name of the symbol given a branch table entry and position specifies the position of function branch table entry. position may be a single integer or a range of integers of the form position1-position2.
-Each position must be greater than or equal to one, the same position can not be specified more than once, and every position, from one to the highest given position must be accounted for.
+where funcname is the name of the symbol given a branch table entry and position specifies the position of funcname's branch table entry.
+Position may be a single integer or a range of integers of the form position1-position2.
+Each position must be greater than or equal to one, the same position cannot be specified more than once, and every position from one to the highest given position must be accounted for.

 If a symbol is given more than one branch table entry by associating a range of positions with the symbol or by specifying the same symbol on more than one branch table specification line, then the symbol is defined to have the address of the highest associated branch table entry.
 All other branch table entries for the symbol can be thought of as "empty" slots and can be replaced by new entries in future versions of the shared library.

-Only functions should be given branch table entries, and those functions must be external symbols.
+Finally, only functions should be given branch table entries, and those functions must be external.

-This directive must be specified exactly once per shared library specification file.
+This directive can be specified only once per shared library specification file.